So what type of heating system is in the photo?

 – Steam will have no pumps anywhere.

-– Steam piping will and bust must be heavily insulated.
+– Steam piping will be heavily insulated (often asbestos based).

-The hot water boiler pressure gauge will read a pressure of approximately 14 lbs
+The hot water boiler pressure gauge will read a pressure between 12 Lbs and 15 Lbs.

 – Steam operates at 0 lbs pressure.